-FIGURE 25: SEMANTIC EDGE PLATFORM: DEVICE- SCANNING, CONFIGURATION, AND EXPOSURE FOR APPS https://nodered.org/
+FIGURE 19: SEMANTIC EDGE PLATFORM: DEVICE- SCANNING, CONFIGURATION, AND EXPOSURE FOR APPS

-Figure 26 depicts Local Thing Directory, which runs in SEMIoTICS IoT Gateway.
+Figure 20 depicts Local Thing Directory, which runs in SEMIoTICS IoT Gateway.
 As already mentioned, the gateway stores a Thing Description of each bootstrapped device in this directory.
 The directory provides a sematic query interface for discovering all present devices.
 Using this interface, it is possible to search for devices that have certain capabilities.
-It is assumed that both Thing Descriptions and semantic queries are annotated with iotschema.org.
+It is assumed that both Thing Descriptions and semantic queries are annotated with iotschema.org15.

-FIGURE 26: DEVICE DISCOVERY VIA SEMANTIC SEARCH IN LOCAL THING DESCRIPTION DIRECTORY http://iotschema.org/docs/full.html
+15 http://iotschema.org/docs/full.html